mfgCode/ble-scanner/README.md

 1. The device is used to make sure the specific device is up.
 The scan is not device specific.
 2. The callback is handed an array with hex-values as strings.
 Interpreting the packet is not done by ble-scanner.

-## Known issues

-1. The first packet will always be invalid as this is the console output of hcidump.
-Packet validation needs to be done by the callback().